lk-geimfari/mimesis/docs/schema.rst

 Fieldset and Pandas
 -------------------

-If your aim is to create synthetic data for your Pandas dataframes, you can make use of the :class:`~mimesis.schema.Fieldset` as well.
+If your aim is to create synthetic data for your `Pandas dataframes <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ , you can make use of the :class:`~mimesis.schema.Fieldset` as well.

 With :class:`~mimesis.schema.Fieldset`, you can create datasets that are